kinow/kinoshita.eti.br/_posts/2016-02-27-learning-afl-and-testing-mapserver.md

 ---
-title: 'Learning afl and testing MapServer'
-author: kinow
+date: 2016-02-27 23:21:03 +1300
+layout: post
 tags:
 - software quality
 - fuzzers
 - security
 - software quality
-category: 'blog'
-time: '23:21:03'
+title: Learning afl and testing MapServer
 ---

 [afl](http://lcamtuf.coredump.cx/afl/) is a fuzzer, an application that combines a series of algorithms